Tracy Young

-Theresa "Tracy" Young, is an American electronic dance music DJ, producer, remixer, and owner of Ferosh Records.
-With more than 25 years in the music industry, Young has racked up over 60 No. 1 Billboard Dance hits and has collaborated on remixes with over 100 artists, including 14 exclusively for Madonna.
-The "I Rise" (Tracy Young Pride Intro Radio Remix) for Madonna received a nomination at the 62nd Annual Grammy Awards, in the Best Remixed Recording category, and won.
+Theresa "Tracy" Young is an American electronic dance music DJ, producer, remixer, and owner of Ferosh Records.
+Young has been credited in over 60 No. 1 Billboard Dance hits, and has collaborated on remixes with over 100 artists, including 14 for Madonna.
+Her "I Rise" (Tracy Young Pride Intro Radio Remix) for Madonna received a nomination at the 62nd Annual Grammy Awards, in the Best Remixed Recording category, and won.
 This marked the first time a female producer had been nominated and won in this category.

 Biography

-Young attended T.C.
-Williams High School in Alexandria, Virginia.

-In 1989, at 19, she DJed at frat parties at University of Maryland and later was the resident DJ at the Hill Haven Nightclub in Washington, D.C.
-Tracy graduated from the University of Maryland with a Bachelor's degree in Speech Communication.
+In 1989, at 19, Young DJed at frat parties at University of Maryland and later was the resident DJ at the Hill Haven Nightclub in Washington, D.C.
+Young graduated from the University of Maryland with a Bachelor's degree in Speech Communication.